-- Put the broth and couscous into a medium saucepan and bring to a boil.
-Remove from the heat and set aside 5 minutes, until the broth is absorbed.
-Transfer the couscous to a bowl and cool.
-When cool, break apart the lumps with your fingers.
+- Bring the broth and couscous to a boil in a medium saucepan.
+Remove from the heat and set aside until the broth is absorbed (5 minutes).
+Set aside to cool.

-- Add the tomato, spinach, green onions, cucumber, parsley, and feta to the couscous.
+- Gently stir the tomato, spinach, green onions, cucumber, parsley, and feta into the cooled couscous.

-- Put the lemon juice, olive oil, oregano, salt, pepper, and cayenne into a small jar.
+- Combine the dressing ingredients in a small jar.
 Cover and shake well to blend.
 Pour over the salad, mixing well.

-- Refrigerate; bring the salad to room temperature before serving.
+- Refrigerate for 1 hour to meld flavors.
+Bring to room temperature before serving.